paul-hammant/climate-data-python/README.md

 ## setup

-This requires Python3, and a locally built 'servirtium-python' library.
+This requires Python3, and a locally installed 'servirtium-python' library.
 See https://github.com/servirtium/servirtium-python.
+Do a `pip3 install -e .` for that repo/project/package first.

 ```
 pip3 install pytest requests